automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Leyesaurus.md

 # Leyesaurus
-## Description: A newly discovered prosauropod from South America.
+## A newly discovered prosauropod from South America.